SlimRunner/cs131-project-tester/README.md

 ```

 ### Parameter Pass-Thru
 The `--args` flag allows passing parameters to the tester callback.
 In the case of this project that is `interpreter.run`.
-Since the call back does not allow to give parameters other than the program code, then this option allows to pass other such as the ones inherited from `InterpreterBase` or custom of your own.
+Since the callback does not allow to provide parameters other than the program code, then this option allows to pass other such as the ones inherited from `InterpreterBase` or custom of your own.

 The parameters must be passed in sets of triples that contain (1) name of parameter, (2) type of parameter, and (3) value of parameter.
+If your option causes the program to print extra debugging info, I recommend to use it in combination with `-t timeit` so that you can inspect the program output more easily.

 #### Example
-The following command runs the interpreter with the custom argument `trace_output`:
+The following command runs the interpreter with the custom argument named `trace_output` set to `True`:
 ```sh
 python ./main.py --args trace_output bool True
 ```